Hyperting/cargo-doc-docusaurus/tests/README.md

 # Snapshot Tests

-This directory contains snapshot tests for the cargo-doc-md tool.
+This directory contains snapshot tests for the cargo-doc-docusaurus tool.
 Snapshot testing ensures that the markdown output remains consistent across changes.

 ## Structure